jundalisay/spblist/content/en/research/hegel/spirit/part-a/section-1b.md

 - the Now
 - the Here

-> *Superphysics Note: From starting with the aethereal consciousness, Hegel's reasoning goes to the spacetime 'here' and 'now'.
+{{< n n="From starting with the aethereal consciousness, Hegel's reasoning goes to the spacetime 'here' and 'now'." >}}

 Its dialectic will take a form as intelligible as the This-perception itself.